-An electric motor functions as a dynamic interplay of magnetic forces.
+An electric motor works based on a dynamic interplay of magnetic forces.
 When an electrical current is applied, it generates a magnetic field that interacts with magnets situated on a rotating component.
 This interaction induces rotary motion, exemplifying the conversion of electrical energy into mechanical motion.
 The motor serves as a sophisticated mechanism wherein the orchestrated synergy between electricity and magnetism facilitates controlled and purposeful rotational movement, underpinning a wide array of applications in all industries, including HVAC industry.

 A motor is made up of a stator and a rotor.
 The stator is the static part of the motor – the stationary part used to mount the motor to the air duct or installation.
 The rotor is the rotating part on which the motor shaft is mounted.
 In a fan, the fan blades are mounted on this motor shaft (on the rotor).
 The rotor usually has a cylindrical shape.
 In the stator, a magnetic field is generated through electromagnetism.
 The electric current flows through the motor winding in the stator and generates a magnetic field.
 Since it concerns alternating voltage and several windings are used, this magnetic field revolves around the rotor.
 The rotor follows this rotating magnetic field.
 You can compare it to magnets that attract each other.